chmcewan/Provisio/README.md

 TODO
 ```

-### Annotations

-Annotations remove fragile boilerplate from the provisioning script.
-They provide clean reporting of how code blocks are being executed with proper error handling and redirection of command output to a persistent log.
-Their syntax is:
+Clearly, the syntax of annotations is

     #task <name> [ once | always | never ] [ if|unless <variable> ]
         ...
     #end

-Annotated scripts that don't use `never` or `if` may have no dependency on Provisio, since there is usually no distinction between `once` and `always` in production.
-In such cases, Provisio can still aid development when configurations are unstable and reprovisioning is common.

 Conditional tasks only check that `$<variable>` is (not) empty.
-More sophisticated conditional logic should probably be part of the task and expressed in Bash.
+More sophisticated conditional logic should probably be part of the task.

+Often there is no distinction between `once` and `always` in production.
+Provisio can still be useful during development, when configurations are unstable and reprovisioning is common.
+In the most restricted cases, where no other provisio dependencies exist, running `sudo sh Provisiofile` should be equivalent to `provisio up`.

 ### Dependency management